Skip to main content

 Notice

-The reduced stiffness matrix is saved in the gearbox model (.wbpz) and does not need to be determined every time the model is opened.
+The reduced stiffness matrix is saved in the gearbox model (.wbpz); it does not need to be determined every time the model is opened.

-10. The "determination of casing stiffness" drop-down menu can be used to specify whether or not the stiffness matrix for this FE component should be considered in the system calculation.
+8. The "Calculation of casing stiffness" drop-down menu determines whether the stiffness matrix for the FE component is considered in the system calculation.

 100_Consider_calculated_FEM_stiffness.PNG